 Ordinarily, I’m a hair snob and I nearly always buy salon shampoo and conditioner.
 However, every now and then I get sucked in by a snazzy looking marketing campaign, or unexpected bills roll in and my beloved L’oreal Vitamino is temporarily out of my price range.
 In this situation, Hi Ho, Hi Ho, it’s off to New World I go.

 In the past few months I’ve tried two supermarket shampoos and conditioners: Dove’s Colour Radiance Range and, more recently, I road tested Schwarzkopf Essence Ultime Diamond Color range following an awesome PR and marketing campaign.
+Marketing campaigns can be incredibly powerful in influencing the consumer to purchase a particular product – using an SEO agency, like Victorious, could help businesses further their online presence especially when it comes to how they rank on search engine results.
 How did I go?
 Let’s just say one range came up trumps and is a definite repurchase, the other one had me muttering vile swear words as I tried to untangle newly formed dreadlocks that left me looking like Worzel Gummidge.

 Let me start with Schwarzkoph Essence Ultimate Diamond Colour Shampoo and Conditioner.
 I leapt in a couple of weeks ago and bought both the shampoo and conditioner, based on reading a couple of favourable blog reviews that said it would change my life.
 I was also enchanted by Claudia’s luscious locks.
 Here’s what Schwarzkoph’s marketing team have to say:

 “The colour protect formula, with diamond gloss serum, seals-in hair colour to prevent fading and provides deep nourishment.
 Intense shine and colour luminosity, up to 85% less hair breakage & less split ends.”